 Since this time I have been careful to keep my tweets related to a particular set of subjects (entrepreneurship, productivity, and marketing).
-As much as I want to lash out and complain about the little annoyances I encounter throughout my day, in the end I realize that nobody needs to hear more complaints in their life.
+As much as I want to lash out and complain about the little annoyances I encounter throughout my day, in the end, I realize that nobody needs to hear more complaints in their life.
 If it isn’t providing value or entertainment, I try not to tweet it.

 Twitter is a great way to interact with people that you normally wouldn’t get the chance to mingle with.
 I even have a few influential friends that help me promote my blog posts even though we’ve never met in real life, we are friends via Twitter, and help each other out regularly.

 With the chaos of a Twitter stream, it can be hard to engage with any specific subset of people.
-That is, unless you utilize Twitter lists!
+That is unless you utilize Twitter lists!
 I have a private Twitter list called “Engage with” that is a collection of folks that I’ve noticed have a sphere of influence in the area that I’d like to target as my audience.

-By viewing tweets only from people on that list (something I try to do once or twice a week), I can find opportunities to offer help them with a question, retweet one of their articles, or connect them with a resource that may be related to what they are talking about.
+By viewing tweets only from people on that list (something I try to do once or twice a week), I can find opportunities to offer to help them with a question, retweet one of their articles, or connect them with a resource that may be related to what they are talking about.

 Do this enough and you’ll notice that some will begin returning the favor.
 Just don’t be weird or a stalker, but genuinely offer value.

 Leveraging Facebook for Your Personal Brand